Understand medications and why they are helpful. Medications can be a commitment for life and health!

 - Always tell you doctor, dentist and pharmacist that you take one of these medicines.
 This is especially important before you start taking a new medication or have any procedure that can cause bleeding.

-- Discuss any new medications with your healthcare providers.
+- If you are taking warfarin, discuss any new medications with your healthcare providers.
 Many drugs change the effects of these agents on the body.
 Even vitamins (and some foods) could change the effect.

 - If you have an accident of any kind